Lead Generation Chatbots: How They Work and Why They Convert

 Lead generation chatbots capture 2-4x more leads than static forms.
 Here's how they work, what the data says, and how to pick the right one for your business.

 Most website visitors leave without filling out a contact form.
-The average form conversion rate sits at 2-4% (Amra and Elma, 2025), which means 96 out of every 100 visitors who land on your site walk away without a trace.
-A lead generation chatbot changes that equation by turning passive browsing into active conversation — and the data shows it works.
+The average form conversion rate sits at 2-4%, which means 96 out of every 100 visitors who land on your site walk away without a trace.
+A lead generation chatbot changes that equation by turning passive browsing into active conversation.
+The data shows it works.

 What is a lead generation chatbot?